 The SFRF is defined as the number density of galaxies written as a function of the star formation rate (SFR) at a given redshift.
 Therefore, the SFRF describes the on-going evolution of galaxies at a period of the universe, and the redshift evolution of the SFRF directly gives a picture of cosmological evolution history of galaxies.
 Moreover, integrating the SFRF over the SFR provide the star formation rate density (SFRD) at the redshift, which is also useful and important to quantify the stellar mass assembly of galaxies across the cosmic time.

 In the high-$z$ ($z\gtrsim4$) universe, the SFRF and/or SFRD is mainly investigated through the rest-frame UV luminosity functions (LFs) \citep[see e.g., a review by][]{madau_cosmic_2014}.
-Since the luminosity in the rest-frame UV wavelength is one of the tracers of the SFR of galaxies, the rest-frame UV LF can be converted into the SFRF.
-However, the rest-frame UV light can easily be attenuated by dust, a correction for the loss of light due to dust extinction is necessary.
-In this correction, the rest-frame UV spectral index $\beta$ ($f_\lambda\propto\lambda^\beta$) is commonly used to estimate the amount of dust extinction with the IRX-$\beta$ relation, which links the spectral slope $\beta$ and the infrared excess defined as ${\rm IRX}=L_{\rm TIR}/L_{\rm UV}$ \citep[see e.g.,][]{meurer_dust_1999}.
+Since the rest-frame UV luminosity is one of the tracers of the SFR of galaxies, the rest-frame UV LF can be converted into the SFRF.
+However, the rest-frame UV light can be easily attenuated by dust, since it is necessary to correct for the loss of light due to dust attenuation.
+In this correction, the rest-frame UV spectral index $\beta$ ($f_\lambda\propto\lambda^\beta$) is commonly used to estimate the amount of dust attenuation with the IRX-$\beta$ relation (or more directly with $A_{\rm UV}$-$\beta$ relation), which links the spectral slope $\beta$ and the infrared excess defined as ${\rm IRX}=L_{\rm TIR}/L_{\rm UV}$ \citep[see e.g.,][]{meurer_dust_1999}.

-On the other hand, recent far-infrared (FIR) observations have been available even at $z\gtrsim4$.
-FIR observations can probe the dust-obscured star formation activities, and investigations of SFRF and/or SFRD at $z\gtrsim4$ with FIR observations are carried out.
-However, a part of previous studies on FIR observations $z\gtrsim4$ suggest that the contribution of dust-obscured star formation to the total is negligible and the estimation with rest-frame UV-based approach is well corrected for the dust extinction \citep[e.g.,][]{koprowski_evolving_2017}, while others suggest the dust-obscured star formation dominates over the dust-unobscured star formation and the rest-frame UV-based approach underestimates the total star formation activities \citep[e.g.,][]{rowan-robinson_star_2016}.
+On the other hand, recent far-infrared (FIR) observations have been available even at $z\gtrsim4$ \citep[e.g.,][]{rowan-robinson_star_2016,koprowski_evolving_2017}.
+FIR observations can probe the dust-obscured star formation activities, and investigations of the SFRF and/or SFRD at $z\gtrsim4$ with FIR observations have been carried out.
+However, part of previous studies on FIR observations at $z\gtrsim4$ suggest that the contribution of dust-obscured star formation to the total is negligible and the estimation with rest-frame UV-based approach is well corrected for the dust attenuation \citep[e.g.,][]{koprowski_evolving_2017}, while others suggest the dust-obscured star formation dominates over the dust-unobscured star formation and the rest-frame UV-based approach underestimates the total star formation activities \citep[e.g.,][]{rowan-robinson_star_2016}.
 Thus, on the contribution of the dust-obscured star formation at $z\gtrsim4$, no consensus has been reached yet, and an independent examination is desired.